 The Nacional parcel is a small area at the heart of the Quinta do Noval vineyard planted with ungrafted vines and untouched by phylloxera.
 The word "Nacional" refers to the fact that the vines are Portuguese vines growing in Portuguese soil with no foreign root stock, and are therefore "attached to the soil of the Nation".
 This great wine is a source of pride to the people of Portugal, and at its best the finest expression of the extraordinary terroir of Quinta do Noval.

 The Nacional is a unique and extraordinary phenomenon.
 It does not necessarily follow the same rhythm as the rest of the Quinta do Noval.
-In some years a great Nacional is produced when Noval does not even declare the Quinta do Noval Vintage.
+In some years a Nacional is produced when Noval does not even declare the Quinta do Noval Vintage.
 In others, Quinta do Noval makes a great Vintage Port, and the Nacional does not perform.
 More often, we are able to make both a Quinta do Noval Vintage and a Nacional Vintage.
 But when this happens, the wines are always profoundly different.

 Characteristics of the vintage

-It is produced using several grape varieties and not just from Touriga Nacional, as it name might suggest.
-These varieties are some of the noblest to be found in the Douro valley: Touriga Franca, Tinto Cão, Touriga Nacional, Sousão and Tinta Roriz.
+It is produced using several grape varieties and not just from Touriga Nacional, as its name might suggest.
+These varieties are some of the noblest to be found in the Douro valley: Touriga Francesa, Tinto Cão, Touriga Nacional, Sousão and Tinta Roriz.

 The wine is made in the same way as all the other grapes from the Quinta do Noval vineyard.
 Grapes are trodden by foot to obtain the must, then during fermentation to obtain the best possible extraction in the lagares, the traditional stone vats from the Quinta.